emojitracker/emojitrack-web-react/CONTRIBUTING.md

 ### Design Goals

 -   Favor the simplest and most standard possible solution.
-The JavaScript ecosystem changes far too rapidly, and we want somthing that can sustain itself as well as possible.
+The JavaScript ecosystem changes far too rapidly, and we want something that can sustain itself as well as possible.

 ### Code of Conduct